LocalDigitalChatbots/localdigitalchatbots.github.io/_drafts/sprint-2-waste-and-recycling.md

 Charlotte commented that some of their expectations were incorrect; older generation have definitely got a grip on technology, which was not what they expected.

-Pre-emptive contact would also have helped.
-Not sure a chatbot would do that.
+They concurred that pre-emptive contact would also have helped, but were not sure a chatbot would do that.

-Looking at a Jadu system via a logged in system.

-Most people said first way in via website - if make web content better is there a requirement for a chatbot?
-Need to think about that (Kristen - if improved would negate the need) Nobody said wanted chatbot
+Most users said their first way in to the service was via the website.
+Charlotte questioned that if make web content better was there a requirement for a chatbot?
+Nobody had said they wanted a chatbot.

 ### Cheltenham